BuddyLich/flask_restful_course/README.md

 # flask_restful_course
-Practice code from a Udemy Flask REST API course
+This repository contains all the practice code from an Udemy Flask RESTful API course